shi510/my-dev-settings/docker/settings.md

 systemctl restart docker
 ```

-2. Grant docker permission to your account.
+## 2. How to grant docker permission to your account.
 ```
-Changes the primary group for a user. usermod -g [groupid] [userid]
+// Changes the primary group for a user. usermod -g [groupid] [userid]
-Add a supplementary groups.
-usermod -Ga [groupid] [userid]
+// Add a supplementary groups. usermod -Ga [groupid] [userid]
 ```